Scout Trips in the Pocono Mountains

 Woodloch has a three mile nature trail that extends deep into the forest.
 Our woods are home to an array of unique animals and interesting plant life.
 Woodloch can also offer Naturalist tours if your group is interested in a deeper learning of the world around them.

 At the resort there is enough food to keep your groups’ bellies full for an entire day of activity and adventure.
-Woodloch’s six sided rock climbing wall, mini golf, batting cages, rowboats, pool complex and zip line offer physical activities while nightly entertainment offers a lovely end to a day filled with exuberance and excitement.
+Woodloch’s six sided rock climbing wall, mini golf, batting cages, rowboats, and pool complex offer physical activities while nightly entertainment offers a lovely end to a day filled with exuberance and excitement.

 Inclusive Overnight Scout Trips